terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway_dns.html.markdown

 * `enabled` - (Optional) Status of the DNS forwarding service.
 Defaults to `true`.
 * `listener_ip` - (Optional) The IP on which the DNS forwarder listens.
 If the Edge Gateway has a dedicated external network, this can be changed.
-* `snat_rule_ip_address` - (Optional, VCD 10.5.0+) This argument only applies if the Edge Gateway is connected to a Provider Gateway using IP Spaces.
-If specified, VCD will conveniently manage the SNAT rule with the specified IP address for the DNS forwarder.
+* `snat_rule_ip_address` - (Optional, Vcloud 10.5.0+) This argument only applies if the Edge Gateway is connected to a Provider Gateway using IP Spaces.
+If specified, Vcloud will conveniently manage the SNAT rule with the specified IP address for the DNS forwarder.
-  The specified IP can be allocated using [`vcloud_ip_space_ip_allocation`](/providers/vmware/vcd/latest/docs/resources/ip_space_ip_allocation)
+  The specified IP can be allocated using [`vcloud_ip_space_ip_allocation`](/providers/vmware/vcloud/latest/docs/resources/ip_space_ip_allocation)
-  If not specified, the IP address will be computed and chosen by VCD.
+  If not specified, the IP address will be computed and chosen by Vcloud.
 * `default_forwarder_zone` - (Required) The default forwarder zone to use if there’s no matching domain in the conditional forwarder zones.
 See [`default_forwarder_zone`](#default-forwarder-zone)
 * `conditional_forwarder_zone` - (Optional) A set (up to 5) of conditional forwarder zones that allows to define